-In short, no bird species are entirely unaffected by this type of toxic pollution.
+In short, no bird species is entirely unaffected by this type of toxic pollution.

 How Oil Affects Birds

 In order to remove the oil from their feathers, oiled birds will begin to preen excessively, even desperately.
-As they preen, they inadvertently ingest the toxic sludge, which will then poison their kidneys, liver, lungs, intestines and other internal organs, causing slow and agonizing death.
-If they do not die from the oil's toxicity, their excessive preening in a desperate attempt to realign their feathers and get clean again will cost them more energy than they can spare, and many oiled birds eventually succumb to exhaustion, dehydration or starvation.
+As they preen, they inadvertently ingest the toxic sludge, which will then poison their kidneys, liver, lungs, intestines, and other internal organs, causing slow and agonizing death.
+If they do not die from the oil's toxicity, their excessive preening in a desperate attempt to realign their feathers and get clean again will cost them more energy than they can spare.
+Many oiled birds eventually succumb to exhaustion, dehydration, or starvation.